markcellus/cookie-store/README.md

 [![Build Status](https://travis-ci.org/markcellus/cookie-store.svg?branch=master)](https://travis-ci.org/markcellus/cookie-store)
 [![npm version](https://badge.fury.io/js/cookie-store.svg)](https://www.npmjs.com/package/cookie-store)

-A speculative polyfill to allow use of the [Cookie Store API](https://wicg.github.io/cookie-store/) in modern browsers that don't support it natively, including IE11.
+A ponyfill to allow use of the [Cookie Store API](https://wicg.github.io/cookie-store/) in modern browsers that don't support it natively, including IE11.
 Also compatible with TypeScript.

-:warning: **EXPERIMENTAL:** _The Cookie Store API is not a W3C standard yet and the final implementation may differ from the current API of this polyfill._
+:warning: **EXPERIMENTAL:** _The Cookie Store API is not a W3C standard yet and the final implementation may differ from the current API of this project._

 ## Installation